bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Timeout between song selection and player start.
 Ensure there is no bugginess when switching songs fast while playing. (/)

 * Bug: Selecting new verse makes time and verse index out of sync.
+Have player manager maintain session id to prevent player from updating time after user manual selection. (/)

 * Should not be able to reselect verse in slider.